Call today +357 22 02 82 32

 • Special Contribution of employees in the private sector.

-• The 80% of profits derives from the disposal/exploitation of intellectual property rights.
+• The 80% of profits deriving from the disposal/exploitation of intellectual property rights (subject to conditions).

 • Expenditure incurred for the acquisition of shares in an innovative business. (subject to conditions)